hotyes/hotyes.github.io/readme.md

-## This is my personal blog for English writing trainning
+## This is my personal blog for English writing training